Antonio Banderas: 1982–1989: Early collaborations with Pedro Almodóvar

 Banderas began his acting studies at the School of Dramatic Art in Málaga and made his acting debut at a small theater in Málaga.
 He began working in small shops during Spain's post-dictatorial cultural movement known as La Movida Madrileña.

 While performing with the theater, Banderas caught the attention of Spanish director Pedro Almodóvar, who gave the young actor his film debut in the screwball sex comedy Labyrinth of Passion (1982).
 Five years later, he went on to appear in the director's comedic thriller Law of Desire (1987), making headlines with his performance as a gay man, which required him to engage in his first male-to-male onscreen kiss.
 Banderas appeared in Almodóvar's surrealist sex comedy Matador, with Vincent Canby of The New York Times writing, "The movie looks terrific and is acted with absolute, straight-faced conviction by the excellent cast headed by Miss Serna, Mr. Martinez and Mr. Banderas."

 The director cast him in his internationally acclaimed 1988 film, Women on the Verge of a Nervous Breakdown.
-Rita Kemply of The Washington Post described Banderas' performance as "warm" and described the film as a "glossy delight."
-The recognition Banderas gained for his role increased years later, when he starred in Almodóvar's controversial Tie Me Up!
+Rita Kemply of The Washington Post described Banderas's performance as "warm" and described the film as a "glossy delight."
+The recognition Banderas gained for his role increased one year later, when he starred in Almodóvar's controversial Tie Me Up!
 Tie Me Down!
 (1989) as a mental patient who kidnaps a porn star (Victoria Abril) and keeps her tied up until she returns his love.
 The breakthrough role helped spur him on to Hollywood.
 Almodóvar is credited with helping launch Banderas's international career, as he became a regular feature in his films throughout the 1980s.